Submitting an Ethics Application

 If your research involves a drug or device, please refer to the TGA website for information on determining if you require a CTN and how to lodge one.

 The Sponsor is responsible for lodging a CTN, where Northern Health is the Sponsor; the CTN must be lodged via the Northern Health Office of Research.

 The HREC may request a copy of the document that is to be submitted, however, the CTN should be lodged after ethical and research governance approval is received.

 14. Complete the Ethics Fee form – Mandatory

-Download and complete the Ethics Fee form.
+Download and complete the Research Application Fee form.
 Fees are payable up-front, at the time of initial submission of a research project.
 Submissions that do not include a fee form will not be accepted.

 For other HRECs, download the fee form directly from their internet page.